Dr. Dooreck with Zoeya Gordon

 What is the gut-brain connection?

-The gut-brain connection, aka the gut-brain axis (GBA), refers to the interrelationship between the gastrointestinal tract and the central nervous system.
+The gut-brain connection, the gut-brain axis (GBA), refers to the interrelationship between the gastrointestinal tract and the central nervous system.
 Recent scientific studies have revealed that the connection between the two is complex and bidirectional, meaning that the gut can influence the brain and vice versa.

 According to Harvard Health Publishing, the brain directly affects our stomach.
 In the same way, our intestines can send signals to our brains.

-The gut possesses its own nervous system
+The gut possesses its nervous system.

 What hormones are involved?